 What is Citrine

-Citrine is a member of the common quartz family, and a sister gem to amethyst.
-In fact, most commercial citrine today is actually heat-treated amethyst or smoky quartz whose color comes from iron.
-Heat enhancement is routinely performed to create colors that vary from pure yellow to honey gold to smoky brown.
-It is found in Brazil, United States, Russia, Madagascar, Spain, France.
-Citrine is very abundant and affordable and is commonly used as an alternative for the November birthstone.
+Citrine is a member of the common quartz family and a sister gem to amethyst.
+Most commercial citrine today is heat-treated amethyst or smoky quartz, whose color comes from iron.
+Heat enhancement is routinely performed to create colors that vary from pure yellow to honey-gold to smoky brown.
+Citrine is very abundant and affordable and is most commonly found in Brazil, Russia, Madagascar, Spain, France and the United States.

 Citrine is easily cared for, requiring cleaning with a gentle solution made specifically for jewelry.
 Borsheims also offers small “ultrasonic” cleaners that clean your jewelry with high-frequency sound.
 It is important to have your jewelry professionally cleaned and checked three to four times a year.
 When not worn, citrine jewelry should be stored in a jewelry box lined with soft fabric.